wkumari/draft-kh-dnsop-7706bis/README.md

    resolver for good queries on TLDs, because the TTL for most TLDs is usually long-lived (on the order of a day or two) and is thus usually already in the cache of the recursive resolver; the same is true for the TTL for negative answers from the root servers.
+(Although the primary goal of the design is for serving the root zone, the method can be used for any zone.)

    This document describes a method for the operator of a recursive resolver to have a complete root zone locally, and to hide these